Avenue House: History of the house

-The Gardens
+Gardens

 The grounds of the estate, originally called the Avenue House Estate, but now trading as Stephens House and Gardens, were developed as a public park during the twentieth century.
 They cover ten acres and include a number of rare and unusual trees and shrubs.
 Amenities include a children's playground, a pond, a walled garden within a structure known as The Bothy, and a café.

 In 2011, AHET approached the Heritage Lottery Fund and the Big Lottery about the possibility of seeking grant aid to restore the gardens under their joint 'Parks for People' programme.
 After preliminary approval late in 2011, a Phase 1 application in the summer of 2012 was not successful, but a further application submitted early in 2013 resulted in a grant of just over £200,000 to enable AHET to develop a full scheme towards the restoration.

 AHET submitted a Phase 2 application in early 2014, and in July of that year was awarded a grant of £2.1 million towards the £3.1 million scheme.
-The scheme included work to improve the catering and play area, provide a new education centre and accommodation for volunteers and gardens staff, as well as restoring the gardens back towards their original condition.
+The scheme included work to improve the catering and play area, provide a new education centre and accommodation for volunteers and gardens staff, as well as restoring the gardens back to their original condition.

 Work started in the spring of 2015 and was substantially completed by late 2017.
-The remaining funding came from the London Borough of Barnet, AHET itself (both in a financial contribution and by means of voluntary labour), and support from various individuals and other Trusts, notably several Livery Companies.
+The remaining funding came from the London Borough of Barnet, AHET itself (both in a financial contribution and by means of voluntary labour), and support from various individuals and other trusts, notably several Livery Companies.

 In the arboretum, diseased and damaged trees have been removed and a programme of replanting is underway.
 The pond has been cleaned and rejuvenated; new drainage systems have improved water management.
 The children's playground has been improved and enlarged and the old stable and garage blocks have been modernised to contain a visitor centre, public toilets and a cafe.
 The Stephens Collection's museum and artefacts are now located in the visitor centre.